 Zoom Instructions – Live Captioning

 - Once the Zoom room is setup for live captioning, attendees can enable/disable the CC button to see captioning.
 For better experience, use the external ICS (Internet Caption Stream) weblink, which we will provide you with in the confirmation email that you receive after booking a captioner; and share this ICS weblink with your attendees to view caption on their computer or mobile devices using a web browser.
 There’s nothing to install including plugin/extension/addon for web browser.
 When viewing caption using the ICS weblink on a computer, it’s recommend to view using a second monitor or on a second device (e.g. laptop or tablet).

-- Free automated loop test available on request, contact email@example.com to schedule a time.
+- Free automated loop test are available on request, contact email@example.com to schedule a test ahead of time.